Safe and effective red cell transfusions are based on your knowledge of red cell antigens and antibodies.

 The immune system's response to some of these antigens range from clinically benign to massive and complicated immune reactions, possibly resulting in death.

 These substances are produced by our body's immune system in response to an antigenic stimulus.

 Antibodies or immunoglobulins (Ig) are made of gammaglobulins, consisting of five main types: IgG, IgM, IgA, IgD and IgE.
 Each type performs a different role.
 Almost all antibodies to red cells are IgG or IgM, and a minority have an IgA component.

-IgM antibodies are naturally occuring and may result from 'natural' exposure to substances within the environment or diet that have a similar structure to the corresponding red cell antigens.
+IgM antibodies are naturally occurring and may result from 'natural' exposure to substances within the environment or diet that have a similar structure to the corresponding red cell antigens.
 These IgM antibodies are generally non-reactive at 37 °C and are therefore of little clinical significance.
 However IgM anti-A and anti-B are potent haemolysins, capable of causing intravascular haemolysis by binding complement and are therefore classified as clinically significant antibodies.

 IgG antibodies are formed as a result of immunisation following exposure to foreign red cell antigens through transfusion of red cells or by fetal red cells leaking into maternal circulation during pregnancy.